RonnyDo/Wammer/README.md

 Otherwise you can download and install the [latest .deb file](https://www.github.com/ronnydo/wammer/releases/latest).

 ### Install aircrack-ng
 The aircrack-ng suite is a bunch of WiFi (hacking) tools.
-You can simply install it from the Ubuntu Softare repository:
+You can simply install it from the Ubuntu Software repository:
     ```sudo apt install aircrack-ng```

 ### WiFi device